 After completing an arduous treatment regime, I became acutely aware of the many challenges involved in transitioning back to my former roles as mother and high school teacher, while still struggling with the ongoing physical and emotional impact of my cancer experience.
 My struggles over the next year or two, led to a quest to understand more about the long-term impacts of a trauma (such as a cancer experience) on quality of life for survivors and their families, and a deep desire to learn how to better support other people and their families through their own unique life challenges.
 I decided I wanted to become a counsellor and went back to university to complete a Master of Counselling degree.

-My qualifications include a Bachelor of Education and a Masters in Counselling.
-I am a registered member of the Australian Counselling Association and draw from a range of evidence-based interventions to support healing and emotional well-being.
-I have a special interest in trauma-informed care and incorporate the use of psycho-education and mindfulness techniques to help clients learn to reduce psychological distress and manage their difficult thoughts and emotions.
+In my practice now as a counsellor and educator, I draw from a range of evidence-based interventions to support healing and emotional well-being.
+Primarily, I use a strength-based, person-centred counselling approach in order to provide a safe, supportive space in which clients can be their authentic selves and feel heard and validated.
+I provide trauma-informed care and incorporate the use of psycho-education and mindfulness techniques to help clients learn to reduce psychological distress and manage their difficult thoughts and emotions.

 I would love to walk beside you as you navigate your own unique life challenges - to provide compassion, support and a listening ear; to help you to process what you have been through or continue to go through; and together to find a way forward.